 You as an employer must develop working conditions and ways of working that promote equality.
 If you regularly employ at least 30 people, you must have a plan of measures for promoting equality.
 You must address the promotion measures and their effectiveness with your staff or their representatives.

-If a new or current employee of yours has a disability or illness and coping with work tasks requires, for example, purchasing tools or making changes at the workplace, you can apply for a subsidy for arranging working conditions from the TE Office or the local government pilot.
+If a new or current employee of yours has a disability or illness and coping with work tasks requires measures such as purchasing tools or making changes at the workplace, you can apply for a subsidy for arranging working conditions from employment services.